 If your desktop or laptop PC has a HDMI socket on it, this is your ticket to easy streaming to your TV.
 Simply buy a cable long enough to get from your computer to your TV.
 Then, use either the streaming service apps (Netflix and Stan, for example, have free apps on the Windows store) or your web browser to send your computer’s video to your big-screen TV.
 It does lack some of the niceties of devices – such as remote controls, but a wireless mouse can go some way towards solving that.
 However, it’ll cost you only $10-20.
 Practical and low-cost.

-Branded as Telstra inside and out, the Telstra TV is a Roku box – a brand beloved by people in its USA home.
+Branded as Telstra inside and out, the new Telstra TV is more powerful than ever.
 And there’s a reason people love it so much: it’s simple, small, easy to use, has a great remote, and it’s very practical.
 Telstra’s version of it is locked down to the apps the telco chooses to provide.
-Hence, you get Netflix, Stan, Foxtel Now, DocPlay, Bigpond Movies and a handful of other options.
-But at $109 – and free if you take up some Telstra plans – it’s a bargain, and will get your big screen TV hooked up to HD streaming with almost no fuss at all.
+Hence, you get Netflix, Stan, Foxtel Now, DocPlay, Telstra TV Box Office (formerly Bigpond Movies) and a handful of other options.
+But at $216 – and free if you take up some Telstra plans – it’s a bargain, and will get your big screen TV hooked up to HD streaming with almost no fuss at all.

 This amazing little device started off life as something that looked like an oversized USB stick.
 It now comes in two options for streaming video, both in the form of tiny plastic discs with an HDMI connection linking them to your TV.
 You can choose from the standard Chromecast or the Ultra version – the difference is that the Ultra handles 4K video.